stanford-policylab/opp/py/data_readme_template.md

   derived from this column
 - outcomes are based on ActionTaken, which is passed through as raw_action_taken
-- search_conducted is named searched in the raw data
+- search_conducted is named searched in the raw data; when searched is NA, this is interpreted as FALSE for search_conducted under the assumption that officers sometimes don't record the absence of a search.
+Furthermore, where searched is NA, SearchBasis, SearchBasisOther, and SearchType are all NA, as well, suggesting that no search occurred
 - If search_conducted was true but contraband_found was NA, it was changed to false, under the assumption that NA means false when a search is performed
+- 2017 only has data for part of the year

 ## San Francisco, CA
 **Data notes**: